 Some people develop colorectal cancer because they inherited it.
 For most people, though, there is no clear cause.
 The lack of a known cause makes preventing the disease tricky.

-Research suggests that aspirin may help prevent hereditary nonpolyposis colorectal cancer (HNPCC), or Lynch syndrome, an inherited form of the disease.
-Other drugs such as cecloxib and sulindac, drugs used for arthritis, may help reduce the recurrence of pre-cancerous adenomatus polyps.
+Research suggests that may help prevent hereditary nonpolyposis colorectal cancer (HNPCC), or Lynch syndrome, an inherited form of the disease -- as well as reduce the risk of developing colorectal cancer in people without a genetic predisposition.
+Other drugs such as celecoxib and sulindac, drugs used for arthritis, may help reduce the recurrence of pre-cancerous aadenomatous polyps.
 It is also believed that eating a healthy diet with plenty of fiber, not smoking, and getting exercise may help prevent colorectal cancer.

 Diet and Exercise: Experts recommend that people concerned about getting colorectal cancer should exercise and eat right.
 The National Cancer Institute recommends a low-fat, high-fiber diet that includes at least five servings of fruits and vegetables each day.
 To reduce fat in your diet, you can change your eating and cooking habits.
 Major sources of fat include meat, eggs, dairy products, and oils used in cooking and salad dressings.
 To increase the amount of fiber in your diet, eat more vegetables, fruits, and whole-grain breads and cereals.
 Avoid red meat and processed meats, and incorporate healthy fats, such as those containing omega-3s, into your diet.